 It is notable that the GH5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX530 does not feature such a mic input.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
+Both the SX530 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The SX530 was replaced by the Canon SX540, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX530 and the Panasonic GH5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.